mattiasvillani/MLcourse/README.md

 * Each lab report should be submitted as a PDF along with the .R file with code.
 Submission is done through Athena.

-* There is four hours of computer lab time allocated to each lab.
+* There are four hours of computer time allocated to each lab.
 The idea is that you:
   * should start working on the lab before the computer session
   * so that you are in a position to ask questions at the session
   * and then finish up the report after the lab session.